2 minute read

 The challenge is that document management systems and content management systems are varied and in most cases have siloed infrastructures across Claims, Policy and Customer facing applications.
 Ironically, few of these systems can actually be called enterprise content management platforms.

-According to Gartner, Enterprise content management (ECM) is used to create, store, distribute, discover, archive and manage unstructured content (such as scanned documents, email, reports, etc), and ultimately analyze usage to enable organizations to deliver relevant content to users where and when they need it.
+According to Gartner, Enterprise content management (ECM) is used to create, store, distribute, discover, archive and manage unstructured content (such as scanned documents, email, reports, etc), and ultimately analyze usage to enable organisations to deliver relevant content to users where and when they need it.

 How to make an ECM project a success